 The Inverter is a device which converts direct current available in the form of the battery to the alternating current.
 The battery should be charged regularly or it should be always on the ON condition, so that it automatically, charge itself.
 It needs wiring to connect the equipment which one needs to run at the time of power cut so that the equipment starts automatically.

-The Difference Between Generator and Inverter are explained below in detail.
+Difference Between Generator and Inverter

 - Generator directly produces 120 volts AC supply, at 60 hertz supply frequency, whereas the Inverter converts 12 Volt DC power into 120 volts AC power.